Naniyule/gallery/README.md

 ### Executing program

-- Run it locally from the index.html file.
+- Run it locally using node.
 - You can also access it from the RENDER page -- https://gallery-rkb6.onrender.com/

 ## Authors